jbcodeforce/ML-studies/docs/ml/deep-learning.md

 # Deep learning

 It is a machine learning techniques which uses neural networks.

+## Neural Network

-A Neural network processes numerical representation of unstructured data, injected in an 'input layer' to generate result as part of the output layer by using a mathematical construct of network of hidden layers (See YouTube video: ["Neural Network the ground up"](https://www.youtube.com/watch?v=aircAruvnKk)).
-A classical learning example of neural network, is to recognize the hand written digits, using the NIST dataset.
+A Neural network processes numerical representation of unstructured data, injected in an 'input layer' (called "feature vector") to generate result as part of the output layer by using a mathematical construct of network of hidden layers (See YouTube video: ["Neural Network the ground up"](https://www.youtube.com/watch?v=aircAruvnKk)).
+"Deep" learning means many hidden layers.

+A classical learning example of neural network usage, is to classify images, like the hand written digits of the NIST dataset.

 A neuron holds a function that returns a number between 0 and 1.
-It holds the grey value of a pixel of a 28x28 pixels image (784 neurons).
+For example in simple image classification, neuron may hold the grey value of a pixel of a 28x28 pixels image (784 neurons).
 The number is called **activation**.
-At the output layer, the number in the neuron represents the percent of this output being the expected response.
+At the output layer, the number in the neuron represents the percent of one output being the expected response.
 Neurons are connected and each connection is weighted.

+Convolutional neural networks (CNNs) allows input size to change without retraining.
+The output of the regression neural network is numeric, and the classification output is a class.

-The value of the neuron 'j' in the next layer is computed by the classical logistic equation taking into account previous layer neurons (`a`) (from 1 to n (i being the index)) and the weight of the connection (`a(i)` to `neuron(j)`):
+The value of the neuron 'j' in the next layer is computed by the classical logistic equation taking into account previous layer neurons (`a`) (from 1 to n (i being the index on the number of input)) and the weight of the connection (`a(i)` to `neuron(j)`):

 ![](https://latex.codecogs.com/svg.latex?neuron(j)=\sigma (\sum_{i} \omega_{i} * a_{i} - bias)){ width=300 }